-Prunes are easily consumed on their own as a simple snack, baked into sweet dishes or cooked into savoury dishes like stews.
+Prunes are easily consumed on their own as a simple snack, baked into sweet dishes or cooked into savory dishes like stews.

-Not only do apples contain fibre, but they contain a specific type of fibre called pectin that is turned into short-chain fatty acids in your gut, which can help to pull water into the colon, soften the stool and increase transit time.
-(5) One medium-sized apple (182 grams) with the skin on contains 4.4 grams of fibre, which is 17% of the recommended daily intake.
+Not only do apples contain fiber, but they contain a specific type of fiber called pectin that is turned into short-chain fatty acids in your gut, which can help to pull water into the colon, soften the stool and increase transit time.
+(5) One medium-sized apple (182 grams) with the skin on contains 4.4 grams of fiber, which is 17% of the recommended daily intake.
 (6)

 Apples are the original grab-and-go snack but also work incredibly well in homemade apple muffins and baked goods.

-Pears are another high-fibre fruit that can help ease constipation.
-One medium-sized pear (178 grams) with the skin on contains 5.5 grams of fibre, which is 25% of the recommended daily intake.
-(7) Much like apples, pears contain soluble fibre, sorbitol, fructose, and high contents of water.
-For the most health benefits, it is best to eat pears with the skin intact as it contains the beneficial nutrients.
+Pears are another high-fiber fruit that can help ease constipation.
+One medium-sized pear (178 grams) with the skin on contains 5.5 grams of fiber, which is 25% of the recommended daily intake.
+(7) Much like apples, pears contain soluble fiber, sorbitol, fructose, and high contents of water.
+For the most health benefits, it is best to eat pears with the skin intact as it contains beneficial nutrients.

 Pears make a great snack on their own, can be topped onto salads for a fresh bite, baked into bread or cooked into your morning oatmeal.